OAKLAND, Calif. – After an eight-day break, the NBA’s top teams and biggest stars put on quite a show.

 “We got to do more around him,” Cavs coach David Blatt said.

 Adding to the Cavs’ frustration, point guard Kyrie Irving limped to the locker room after aggravating his troublesome left knee in overtime.
 He did not return.

 With Kevin Love already out, the Cavs obviously need Irving.
 He missed two games in the Eastern Conference finals because of knee and foot injuries and sounded unsure of his status for Game 2 on Sunday in Oakland.

-“Obviously you can see in the tone of my voice I’m a little worried,” said Irving, who buried his head in his hands at his locker and left on crutches.
+“Obviously, you can see in the tone of my voice I’m a little worried,” Irving said.

 Warriors coach Steve Kerr said he hopes Irving is able to play the remainder of the series.